Philippa of Antioch

-Philippa of Antioch (11481178), was Lady of Toron by her marriage to Humphrey II of Toron and a mistress of Andronikos I Komnenos.

-Early life and family
+Philippa of Antioch (1148 – 1178) was a noblewoman from the Latin East.

-Philippa was the younger daughter of Constance, Princess of Antioch and her first husband Raymond of Poitiers.
-Philippa's siblings were Bohemond III of Antioch and Maria of Antioch, who married Manuel I Komnenos.
+Philippa was the daughter of Constance of Antioch and Raymond of Poitiers.
+Philippa's siblings were Bohemond III of Antioch and Maria of Antioch.
 In 1149, her father died in the Battle of Inab, and her mother remarried in 1153 to Raynald of Châtillon.
-From this marriage at least one daughter was born, Agnes who married Bela III of Hungary.
+From this marriage at least one daughter was born, Agnes.

-Court

-Philippa encountered Andronikos I Komnenos at the court of the Principality of Antioch.
-Captivated by him, she was seduced and was his mistress from 1166–1167.
+Philippa was the mistress of Andronikos Komnenos in 1166–67.
 After she was abandoned by Andronikos, Philippa married Humphrey II of Toron.
-She and Humphrey however, had no children.
-Philippa died in 1178 around aged thirty.
+She had no children.
+Philippa died in 1178.
 She was buried at the church of St. Mary in the Valley of Josaphat.